Wondering how to start a consulting business — even if you don’t have much experience?

 If you’re interested in starting a consulting business without experience on the business side (but with an area of expertise), this article outlines how you get started.

-- Choosing Your Consulting Category
+- How To Become A Consultant: Choosing Your Consulting Category

 - Discovering Your Unfair Advantage

 - How To Start A Consulting Business: Structuring Your New Business